 Dressel was highly regarded as the most coveted high school recruit in the class of 2014.
-Originally he looked at Florida, Texas, Auburn and Tennessee and added Florida later in the mix.
+Originally he looked at Florida, Texas, Auburn and Tennessee.
 After breaking seven National Age Group Records, Dressel committed to the University of Florida — the school his father also attended.
 Dressel says he chose Florida because he believed that Coach Troy could help him reach his goals.

 First 18&U swimmer under 19 seconds

 In December at the 2013 Winter Junior Nationals, and at just 17 years old, Dressel finally pulled off a sub-19 second swim.
 The 18.94 50-yard free he put up ranked 15th on the all-time list, regardless of age.
 The swim was also another 17-18 National Age Group Record for Dressel.